 What Findings from Studies Tell Us

-In short, coffee can both trigger and treat a migraine episode.
+In short, coffee can both trigger and treat an episode.

 Coffee Can Trigger Migraines